sasuke13/partcad/examples/provider_store/README.md

 Example of a shop provider implemented using a CSV file.

-This examples demonstrates how to implement a provider of the type 'store'.
+This example demonstrates how to implement a provider of the type 'store'.
 While this example uses a file, the providers are expected to uses online services for accessing up-to-date part availability data.
 However the use of a static file is acceptable too: the most of customers